 How to Fix a Running Toilet

-A running toilet usually comes down to one of two things: a bad flapper or a fill valve that won't shut off.
-Roger Wakefield, a master plumber with 38 years of experience, walks through both fixes on a cutaway toilet so you can actually see what's going on inside the tank.
-You'll need a pair of channel locks and maybe 20 minutes.
+A running toilet almost always comes down to one of two parts: a bad flapper or a fill valve that won't shut off.
+This walkthrough (from master plumber Roger Wakefield, 38 years experience) uses a cutaway toilet so you can actually see what's going on inside the tank.
+You'll need a crescent wrench, channel-lock pliers, and maybe a $5 flapper or $15 fill-valve kit from the hardware store.

 Step-by-Step Guide